 Jail security checks increase after inmate death, coroner's inquest begins in Windsor

-An inquest has started in the death of Delilah Blair, 30, who died on May 21, 2017, inside the Southwest Detention Centre (SWDC).
+An inquest has started in the death of Delilah Blair, 30, who died on May 21, 2017, inside the Southwest Detention Centre.

 The jury of three women and two men will determine the circumstances of Blair’s death, and come up with recommendations for how to prevent similar deaths in the future.